oracle/coherence-operator/examples/deployment/README.md

     ...
     ```

-    Finally you should see the following indicating active recovery has completed.
+    Finally, you should see the following indicating active recovery has completed.

     ```console
     2019-10-10 08:18:04.870/59.565 Oracle Coherence GE 12.2.1.4.0 <Info> (thread=DistributedCache:PartitionedCache, member=1):